Watch the Post

 We all know sitting at a desk for hours on end is not good for us.
 Yet, many of us work on a computer for a living.
 No matter how many times we remind ourselves to stand up and take a break, it’s often forgotten and before we know it, several hours have passed by.

 I’ve been working full time on a computer for many, many years and have never really had any issues until recently.
-It started out with a slight burning sensation in my forearm, and then travelled up my arm to my shoulder.
-I went to see a physiotherapist and told him I worked on a computer for 8 hours a day and he of course told me I must have poor posture – he was not wrong.
-He suggested I create a timer on my computer to go off every 20 minutes to remind me not only to correct my posture, but also to simply stand up for a second.
+It started out with a slight burning sensation in my forearm and then traveled up my arm to my shoulder.
+I went to see a physiotherapist and told him I worked on a computer for 8 hours a day and he, of course, told me I must have poor posture – he was not wrong.
+He suggested I create a timer on my computer to go off every 20 minutes to remind me not only to correct my posture but also to simply stand up for a second.

 I tried the timer thing, but it became a nuisance and I promptly abandoned that idea.
-I did, however, change how I sit and did my very best to correct my posture.
+However, I did change how I sit and did my very best to correct my posture.
 I still didn’t take as many breaks from sitting as I should have and was still feeling sore and tight.